mahan-khoshdel/python-library-management/readme.md

-# 📚 Python Library Management
+# Python Library Management
 A **Library Management System** developed with **Python**, **SQLite**, and **Object-Oriented Programming (OOP)**.

-This project demonstrates how to build a simple yet extensible library management system by modeling real-world entities such as books, authors, publishers, members, staff, and rental records.
-It also provides CRUD (Create, Read, Update, Delete) operations for several database tables using SQLite.
+This project is about creating a simple library management system that can handle a lot of data.
+It's based on real-life things like books, authors, publishers, members, staff, and rental records.
+The system lets you add, view, change, and delete information in several database tables using SQLite.

-The project is intended as a practical exercise in object-oriented programming, database interaction, and software design using Python.
+This project is intended as a hands-on exercise in object-oriented programming, database interaction, and software design using Python.

 ---

-# 📑 Table of Contents
+# Table of Contents
 - Overview
 - Features
 - Technologies